-Sue: At least somebody is – that cliffhanger was pants.top
+Sue: At least somebody is.
+That cliffhanger was pants.

-Sue: Now it’s the Daleks turn to look scared.
+Sue: Now it’s the Daleks’ turn to be scared.
 That’s clever.
-However, I would like to know where the power is coming from to make their little lights flash on and off when they talk.
+However, I’d like to know where the power is coming from to make their little lights flash on and off when they talk.

-The Doctor says, “We are all in this together” and Sue pounces on him.
+The Doctor tells the Daleks, “We are all in this together”.

 Sue: I told you he was a Tory.

-Four Daleks convene to discuss the Doctor’s suggestion that they form an alliance.
-Three of the Daleks are incredibly animated by this discussion.
-One, not so much.
+Four Daleks convene to discuss the Doctor’s suggestion they form an alliance.
+Three of the Daleks become incredibly animated during this discussion, but as for the fourth…

 Sue: Did one of the Dalek operators call in sick?
 And what the **** is this music supposed to be?
 Are these Daleks supposed to be French?

-The Dalek is quickly surrounded by Exxilons and they beat the living shit out of it.
-Then they set fire to it and dance around its remains.
+The Exxilons beat the living shit out of a Dalek, before setting fire to it and dancing around its remains.

-Sue: Not having any music in this scene makes it look like a snuff film or a video nasty.
+Sue: The lack of music during this scene makes it look like a snuff film or a video nasty.
 This is very disturbing.

-Suddenly, an Exxilon shows up who can actually aim, and he manages to kill John Abineri.
-What a waste.
-Sue never really got a chance to warm to him like she usually does.
+An Exxilon shows up who can actually shoot straight, and he kills John Abineri.
+Which is a shame because Sue never got a chance to warm to him like she usually does.

-Sue: The guy playing Peter just looked straight down the camera lens again!
+Sue: The guy playing Peter just looked straight down the camera again!

 She’s right.
-And once you notice this, you can’t stop noticing Julian Fox stopping to check that the camera is still rolling.
+And once you become aware of this, you can’t stop noticing that Julian Fox is constantly checking that the camera is still rolling.
 It would make for one hell of a drinking game.

-Sue: This is the strangest episode of Doctor Who so far.
+Sue: This is the strangest episode of Doctor Who I’ve seen so far.
 It’s completely mental.
 I’ve never seen anything like it.

-But she hasn’t seen anything yet.
-Now the Daleks are using a tiny model of the TARDIS for target practice…
+But she hasn’t seen anything yet, because now the Daleks are using a tiny model TARDIS for target practice.

-Sue: Hang on a minute!
-Where do they get all the little police box models from?
-Have they been to our house when I wasn’t looking?
+Sue: Hang on a minute.
+Where did they get the little police box from?
+Have they been round our house when I wasn’t looking?

-The Daleks arm themselves with machine guns and they take great pleasure in massacring the Exxilons, saving Sarah and the Doctor in the process.
+The Daleks arm themselves with machine guns and take great pleasure in massacring the Exxilons.

-Sue: It’s turned into a zombie film, now.
+Sue: It’s turned into a zombie film.
 The faces on these aliens are very disturbing.
-You must remember watching this one when you were a boy.
+You must remember seeing this one when you were a boy, Neil.

 Me: Actually, I don’t.
 I have no memories of this story at all.
-However, I vividly remember a clip from this story turning up on an edition of Ask Aspel.
-Please don’t ask me how or why I remember that, I just do.
+Although I do vividly remember a clip turning up on an edition of Ask Aspel.
+Please don’t ask me why I remember that, I just do.

-Deep in some underground caverns, the Doctor comes face-to-face with a metallic, snake-like creature.
+Deep in some underground caverns, the Doctor comes face-to-face with a metallic snake.

 Me: It looks like Gypsy from Mystery Science Theater 3000, if you ask me.

-Thankfully, Sue is much more forgiving of Bellal and his shiny suit.
+Thankfully, Sue is much more forgiving of Bellal.

-Sue: The make-up in this story is pretty good, actually.
-They are a very believable alien race.
-I like this little guy.
-He’s a very nice Gollum.
+Sue: The make-up in this story is pretty good.
+They’re a believable alien race.
+I like the little guy.
+He’s basically a nice Gollum.

-The Daleks, brilliant technologists that they are, keep their side of the bargain by helping the humans mine the parrinium.
+The Daleks keep their side of the bargain by helping the humans mine the parrinium with their technological prowess.
 They do this by using the Exxilons as slave labour, which doesn’t sound very technologically advanced to us.
-It also makes the Doctor’s proposed alliance with them seem even more baffling to Sue.
+It also makes the Doctor’s proposed alliance with them even more baffling.

 Sue: How do they expect to mine enough stuff to saves millions of lives with a workforce of six?

-When the snake-like creatures emerges from a lake to attack the Exxilons, Sue is riveted.
+A snake-like creature emerges from the lake to attack the Exxilons.